 Who We Are

-The BSR plays a pivotal role in the success of research at the UI Cancer Center by providing state-of-the-art biostatistics services.
+The BSR plays a pivotal role in the success of research at the University of Illinois Cancer Center by providing state-of-the-art biostatistics services.

-By providing biostatistics services within one shared resource, the BSR offers UI Cancer Center investigators a single point of collaboration during all stages of their research.
+By providing biostatistics services within one shared resource, the BSR offers University of Illinois Cancer Center investigators a single point of collaboration during all stages of their research.

 Education and Training

-An important component of the BSR is supporting the UI Cancer Center’s education mission.
+An important component of the BSR is supporting the University of Illinois Cancer Center’s education mission.

-The BSR’s services focus on statistical and collaboration on the design, conduct, analysis and interpretation of all research activities at UI Cancer Center.
+The BSR’s services focus on statistical and collaboration on the design, conduct, analysis, and interpretation of all research activities at University of Illinois Cancer Center.

 Our services include: